 3. Living a rich, abundant life is different for everyone.

 Don’t let our consumption- and status-obsessed culture suck you into spending your hard-earned cash — or worse, going into debt because of it — on stuff you don’t need or even want just to keep up appearances.
 It’s up to you to decide what matters most so you can make smart money decisions that enrich, not drain your bank account.
 It all comes down to this: Would you rather look rich or be rich?

 My approach to money.

-I’ve worked at full-time jobs for most of my career in publishing, but I believe having multiple streams of income is the ultimate safety net that that everyone should be building for themselves.
+I’ve worked at full-time jobs for most of my career, but I believe having multiple streams of income is the ultimate safety net that that everyone should be building for themselves.

 I’m not perfect, but I aim to save 50% or more of my monthly income whenever possible.

 Automation and setting an investment schedule for myself has been my key to investing consistently.
 To me, it’s a must for anyone who’s serious about growing their wealth.

 I’ve experienced money highs and lows, and come out of these situations knowing that my financial health absolutely affects my mental health and vice-versa.

 I invest in what I’m comfortable with, but recognise that some risk is necessary for growth.
 I never put all my eggs in one basket and diversify so I can sleep peacefully at night.

 I’m no personal finance expert, but experience has taught me this: Money won’t buy me happiness, but it’ll afford me freedom and more options in life, which is reason enough to give my financial health the attention it deserves.